 It might sound a little bit odd, but keeping your moisturiser in the fridge could really help when considering how to keep cool in hot weather.

 The colder your cream, the nicer your morning or evening moisturising routine will be when it’s muggy.

 Night time, especially in the summer, can be particularly difficult when you’re pregnant and trying to figure out how to keep cool in hot weather during pregnancy.
-If you are overheating, tossing and turning only exacerbates the problem so get rid of additional sheets, blankets or thick duvets.
+If you are overheating while trying to sleep, tossing and turning only exacerbates the problem so get rid of additional sheets, blankets or thick duvets.

 A single sheet normally helps you feel much cooler and if possible, ask your partner to find another place to lay their head for the night so your body temperatures aren’t making things more uncomfortable for each other.

 A great way to cool you down at night is to have a fan circulating cold air around your room.
 You could even consider putting a two-litre bottle of frozen water in front of it for instant air-conditioning.